Audit of Staff data

-Cooperative Educational Service Agencies (CESAs), County Children with Disabilities Education Boards (CCDEBs), the Department of Corrections, the Department of Health and Family Services, the Wisconsin Center for the Blind and Visually Impaired and all non-district sponsored (2R) charter schools are also audited.
+Those audited include public school districts, Cooperative Educational Service Agencies (CESAs), County Children with Disabilities Education Boards (CCDEBs), the Department of Corrections, the Department of Health and Family Services, the Wisconsin Center for the Blind and Visually Impaired and all non-district sponsored (2R) charter schools are also audited.

 - Active Staff Report: identifies all licensed staff.

 - Audit Error Report: identifies staff where there are discrepancies between reported assignment and license(s) held.

 - Special Education Audit Report: identifies special education staff where there are discrepancies between reported assignment and license(s) held.
 The information on this report is a subset of the Audit Error Report.

 - Reject report: identifies staff who are reported in assignments that require a license, but do have an entity number.

 TEPDL staff reviews the Audit Error Report for each entity.
 Once this review is completed, WISEstaff contacts are notified of the preliminary audit results by email.
 Entities can find audit reports in the WISEstaff system under Reports /Audit Results.

 It is the entity's responsibility to ensure that all professional staff members have a valid license for their assignment(s) as required by law.
 School board specifically are required under s.121.02 to ensure appropriately licensed professional staff and under s.118.21 to file licensure timely at the time a contract is offered.
 The audit assists entities meet their obligations under law.